yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GC.rst

 SF:B\x201\.0\r\nWWW-Authenticate:\x20Basic\x20realm=\"WRT54GC\"\r\nContent
 SF:-type:\x20text/html\r\n\r\n401\x20Unauthorized");}}}

-It's a linux-based  ?

-'''Linux-Based?'''
-No. It's returning part of your User-Agent message, or some other message that identifies the host OS type of the originating message.
+Is it '''linux-based'''?
+Probably not.
+It's returning part of your User-Agent message, or some other message that identifies the host OS type of the originating message.
 All it tells us is that your computer is i686-pc-linux-gnu, but tells us nothing of the router.
 At 1MB FLASH, my money's on !VxDoesntWorks.

+The WRT54GC is based on the Sercomm IP806SM reference design, which is same platform as the Airlink101 AR315W, Alloy WRT2454AP, and Hawking HWR54G (Rev. M).

 ----
  CategoryModel